JeromeEngena/wordpair/README.md

-# wordpair
+# wordpair app

-A new Flutter project.
+A Flutter project to merge pairs of words to make on word.

-## Getting Started
+This is a variabtion of the Flutter codelab project posted on the introductory tutorial.

-This project is a starting point for a Flutter application.
+## Resources

-A few resources to get you started if this is your first Flutter project:
+Here are the links to the original resources to easily get familiar with Flutter;

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)